Frequently Asked Questions

 - Where do I go for assistance regarding child support?

 Unlike other attorneys general offices, the Arkansas Attorney General’s office does not handle issues relating to child support.
 Child support is handled by the Office of Child Support Enforcement, which may be reached by calling (501) 371-5349.

 - Where can I report scams?

-Scams may be reported to the Attorney General’s office by filing a consumer complaint online, emailing consumer@ArkansasAG.gov or calling the Consumer Protection hotline at (800) 482-8982.
+Scams may be reported to the Attorney General’s office by filing a consumer complaint online, emailing consumer@ArkansasAG.gov or calling (800) 482-8982.

 - Where can I report issues with the Department of Human Services?